- How Sleep Works

 Brooklyn Bedding offers free mattress shipping within the contiguous U.S. The Bowery is backed by a 120-night sleep trial, which is longer than average, as well as a nonprorated 10-year warranty.

 The Layla Mattress stands out from most memory foam models because of its flippable design.
 One side is ‘Medium Soft’ (4) and the other side is ‘Firm’ (7).
-This makes the mattress suitable for teens whose firmness preferences shift periodically.
+This makes the mattress suitable for teens whose firmness preferences shift between the side and back; additionally, both settings offer a good balance of cushioning and support that make them suitable for back sleepers.
 Adjusting the firmness is as easy as rotating the mattress, which is relatively lightweight.

 Both sides of the mattress have copper-infused memory foam comfort layers.
 The material offers close conforming and good pressure relief.
 The copper element is also helpful for teens with poor circulation, as copper can help improve blood flow in sleepers.
 The softer side also includes a layer of convoluted polyfoam for extra cushioning and support.
 The shared support core is constructed from high-density polyfoam, which helps reinforce the bed and maintain a comfortable sleep surface.

-Customers in the contiguous U.S. who order a Layla Mattress will qualify for free shipping.
-The bed comes with a 120-night sleep trial and a lifetime warranty, making is a good value pick as well.
+Layla Mattress purchasers in the contiguous U.S. qualify for free shipping.
+The bed is backed by a 120-night sleep trial and a lifetime warranty, both of which are longer than average.

-The Saatva, on the other hand, is designed to hug sleepers closely to align the spine and alleviate aches and pains throughout the body.
-The mattress is available in three firmness settings – ‘Medium Soft’ (4), ‘Medium Firm’ (6), and ‘Firm’ (7.5) – to accommodate teens with different preferences and body types.
+The Saatva is a luxury coil-on-coil innerspring designed to hug sleepers closely to align the spine and alleviate aches and pains throughout the body.
+The mattress is available in three firmness settings – ‘Medium Soft’ (4), ‘Medium Firm’ (6), and ‘Firm’ (7.5) – as well as 11 1/2″ and 14 1/2″ profiles to accommodate teens with different firmness and thickness preferences.
+The firmer options offer substantial support, making them particularly suitable for teens who sleep on their stomachs.

 The Saatva is also very quiet for an innerspring.
-The thick comfort system –which consists of memory foam, polyfoam, and pocketed minicoil layers – absorb motion well and allow the mattress to remain relatively quiet when bearing weight.
+The thick comfort system –which consists of memory foam, polyfoam, and pocketed minicoil layers – absorbs motion well and allows the mattress to remain relatively quiet when bearing weight.
 The bed sleeps quite cool as well, largely due to optimal air circulation throughout the bonnell support core.

 Saatva offers free White Glove delivery for all mattress orders in the contiguous U.S. This includes in-home mattress assembly and old mattress removal; most competing brands charge at least $100 in additional fees for White Glove services.
 The Saatva mattress is backed by a 120-night sleep trial and a 15-year warranty, both of which are longer than average.